szabogabor91/gimlet-website/src/blog/are-you-sure-none-of-your-containers-run-as-root.md

 ![How Kyverno extends the Kubernetes API server](https://kyverno.io/images/kyverno-architecture.png)

-Kyverno implements both of these extension points and able to due quite handy stuff.
+Kyverno implements both of these extension points and able to do quite handy stuff.
 Like automatically injecting resource limits, or what our article is about: checking if a pod is running as root or not.

-If it is running as root, Kyverno sends a rejection response in the validating admission webhook request, and the Kubernetes API server turns down your `kubectl apply` request.
+If it is running as root, Kyverno sends a rejection response in the validating admission webhook response, and the Kubernetes API server turns down your `kubectl apply` request.

 ## Introducing Kyverno to Gimlet Stack